TranDangKhoi/simple-crowdfunding-app/README.md

 - `npm start`
 - Open new tab of Terminal and run command `cd server`
 - Run command `npm install` to install all the dependencies
-- Run command `npm start` to start the Server
+- Run command `npm run start` to start the Server
+- Run command `npm run startAuth` to start the Authentication Server

 # Kiến thức học được